Digital System Design (SS 2021)

 Table of Content

-Goal of the course Digital System Design is to teach the central aspects of designing digital integrated circuits by a systematic approach and methodology.
-The course covers the whole spectrum of the design: it starts with specifications on system level and ends at the generation and verification of layout masks, which are needed for production.
-The content offered in the lectures is accompanied by a lab exercise where participants have the chance to put the knowledge into practice by using the latest professional design tools as they are used in semiconductor industry.
+The goal of the course Digital System Design is to teach the central aspects of designing digital integrated circuits by a systematic approach and methodology.
+The course covers the whole spectrum of the design: it starts with specifications on system-level and ends at the generation and verification of layout masks, which are needed for production.
+The content offered in the lectures is accompanied by a lab exercise where participants have the chance to put the knowledge into practice by using the latest professional design tools as they are used in the semiconductor industry.

 The lecture notes are available as PDF documents and show one slide per page.

 |05 Architectural Design and Design Methodology

 The practical lab of Digital System Design covers the design of a digital integrated circuit.
 During the work the following tasks have to be accomplished: